 There is no duration requirement for each piece.

 Stated timings are recommended durations for each round.
 There is no minimum or maximum duration, though participants may be stopped by the judges if playing time exceeds the recommended duration due to time constraints.
-Candidates should plan a repertoire that stays as close to the recommended duration as possible.
+Participants should plan a repertoire that stays as close to the recommended duration as possible.

 No, only one full work by J.S.
 Bach with a duration of 15-25 minutes should be programmed.

-Candidates who progress to the live rounds will receive the set piece on 24 September 2021.
+Participants who progress to the live rounds will receive the set piece on 24 September 2021.

 All Artist category participants must prepare one full concerto from the set list found in the competition Rules and Regulations.
 No selections outside of the set list will be entertained.